Author's Notes: This is for swingdancer23's Dare Forum and this dare was Sub-Villagers. And since I'm a big StH/HoLV fan, I did it on them! Enjoy! 8D

 "Yeah, you're right...
 But she'll still tell my father that I didn't fix her dollhouse..."
 Woody pointed out, still leering at the impatient girl.

 The brunette groaned, running his fingers through his hair.
 "Buddy, forget about them!
 She can't win this match!
 We won!"

-Woody sighed, moving away from the opening in the floor.
+Woody let out a sigh, moving away from the opening in the floor.
 "I don't know, man.
 I really can't handle more slaps to my butt this month."
-He moved back to the exit of the tree house, nudging Wallace out of the way.
+He moved back to the exit of the tree house, nudging Wallace out-of-the-way.
 "I'll see you later ok?"

 "You're making a big mistake, Woody!
 A big one!"